 It may seem silly, but the most common reason for a garage door to come off its tracks is due to homeowners hitting their doors with their vehicles.
 Unfortunately, this happens to the best of us.
-Too often people are late for work or are rushing to get home, or are just plain not paying attention and attempt to enter/exit the garage before the door is fully closed.
+Too often, people are late for work or are just not paying attention and attempt to enter/exit the garage before the door is fully closed.

-The next most common reason for garage doors coming off their tracks is poor quality or worn out horizontal tracks.
-When your garage door is open, the horizontal tracks are bearing nearly all the doors weight, which, mentioned earlier, can be up to 400 lbs for residential garage doors.
-If your horizontal tracks are older or are made from low gauge steel, a small impact can cause the tracks to bend or break.
-Tracks should be made with 14-gauge steel and be reinforced wherever possible to prevent inward and outward bending.
+The next most common reason for garage doors coming off their tracks is poor quality or worn-out horizontal tracks.
+When your garage door is open, the horizontal tracks are bearing nearly all the door’s weight, which, as mentioned earlier, can be up to 400 lbs for residential garage doors.
+If your horizontal tracks are older or are made from low-gauge steel, a small impact can cause the tracks to bend or break.
+Tracks should be made with 14-gauge steel and reinforced wherever possible to prevent inward and outward bending.

 Improperly aligned tracks pose a similar threat to your garage door.
 This occurs when the horizontal tracks are not aligned parallel with the vertical tracks.
 This puts stress on the track reinforcements, typically causing the bracket bolts to come loose, allowing the tracks to bend.
 This effect becomes worse the more the garage is used, eventually leading to rollers popping off the tracks due to the tracks no longer being properly aligned.